 Tailgating is never a good idea.
 But that's just the start of space considerations when you're driving.
 Whenever possible, give motorcycles as much space as possible, as their movements can be unpredictable.
 The same goes for bicyclists.
 Even if there's a bike lane present, it's best to be prepared yourself for sudden swerves.

-With semis and tractor-trailer trucks, it's more than just good driver etiquette to leave plenty of space when you pass them.
+With semis and tractor-trailer trucks, it's more than just good driver etiquette to leave a lot of space when you pass them.
 They need much more room to slow down than the average car does.
 And finally, when it comes to emergency vehicles needing to get past you, give them as much space to pass as you safely can and as soon as you can do it.
 Slow down and pull over, if possible, to let them by.
 Learn more about how to avoid tailgating.

 2. Change lanes safely